How to write a UX research report and present your findings

 Best practices for presenting UX research findings

-Congratulations!
-At this point, you've created a fantastic UX research report and are ready to head into your presentation.
+At this point, you've created a quality UX research report and are ready to head into your presentation.
+Presentation nerves are normal.
+But there are few things you can keep in mind to lessen them.

 Practice makes perfect